jcsherin/jcsherin.github.io/posts/2025-08-18-bplustree-struct-hack.md

 ### Adding New Members In A Derived Class

 Adding a new member to a derived class will result in data corruption.
+It is not possible to add new fields to a specialized `InnerNode` or `LeafNode` class.

 ```text
 +-----------------------+